 While we’re on the topic of lead generation, here is another WordPress blog plugin worth your attention.
 It’s called Beacon, and it will make a perfect addition to your subscription form.

 The challenge with building an email list is that people are not always willing to hand over their email addresses unless they get something valuable in return.
-One way to entice visitors to subscribe is offering a lead magnet.
-In fact, for Brian Dean from Backlinko, a lead magnet has increased email opt-in conversion from 0.54% to a whopping 4.82%.
+One way to entice visitors to subscribe is by offering a lead magnet.
+In fact, for Brian Dean from Backlinko, a lead magnet has increased email

 The plugin allows you to combine existing posts into an eBook and design it using page layout templates.
 Once created, your lead magnet can be published in HTML or PDF, and that’s how your new subscribers will get access to the content.